 Additionally, real estate market value trends are analyzed by conducting a sales study.
-This includes an examination of all sales which took place within three years of the date of revaluation, a delineation of neighborhoods, and an analysis of any land sales which may have taken place during that period.
+This includes an examination of all sales which took place within three years of the date of reassessment, a delineation of neighborhoods, and an analysis of any land sales which may have taken place during that period.
 Commercial properties are examined in terms of their income-producing potential.
 As a result of this extensive research, the value of a given piece of property can be determined, and market value established.

-WHY AN INSPECTION OF PROPERTIES?
+WHY A FIELD VISIT OF PROPERTIES?

-THE PURPOSE OF THE INTERIOR INSPECTION IS TO RECORD INFORMATION RELATIVE TO THE STRUCTURE WHICH WILL AFFECT ITS VALUE.

-FIELD INSPECTORS, WORKING FOR APPRAISAL SYSTEMS, GATHER NECESSARY DATA BY VISITING EACH PROPERTY IN THE MUNICIPALITY.
-THE INTERIOR AND EXTERIOR OF EACH PROPERTY ARE INSPECTED AND THE BUILDING DIMENSIONS DETERMINED.
+THE SOLE PURPOSE OF THE FIELD VISIT IS TO RECORD INFORMATION RELATIVE TO THE STRUCTURE WHICH WILL AFFECT ITS VALUE.
+PROPERTY EVALUATORS, WORKING FOR APPRAISAL SYSTEMS, GATHER NECESSARY DATA ABOUT THE INTERIOR AND EXTERIOR OF EACH PROPERTY.
+PROPERTY EVALUATORS WILL NOT BE DETERMINING THE FINAL ASSESSMENT OF THE PROPERTY.
+HE/SHE IS SIMPLY GATHERING DATA TO BE USED BY THE APPRAISER AT A LATER DATE.